suborbital/docs/website/docs/atmo/getstarted/what-is-atmo.md

-# Get Started
+# Get Started with Atmo

 Atmo is a self-hosted platform that uses a _Runnable bundle_ to run your described application.
 The bundle includes two things: a [Directive](../concepts/the-directive.md), and a set of [Runnables](../concepts/runnables.md) (WebAssembly modules compiled from various languages such as TypeScript, Rust and Swift).
 A bundle contains everything needed to run your application.

 ## Requirements